ibm-cloud-docs/vpc/using-acls.md

 For a comparison of the characteristics of security groups and ACLs, see the [comparison table](/docs/vpc?topic=vpc-security-in-your-vpc#compare-security-groups-and-access-control-lists).
 {: tip}

 The example that is presented in this document shows how to create network ACLs in your VPC by using the CLI.
-For more information about how to set up ACLs in the {{site.data.keyword.cloud_notm}} console, see [Configuring ACLs by using the UI](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#configuring-the-acl).
+For more information about how to set up ACLs in the {{site.data.keyword.cloud_notm}} console, see [Configuring ACLs in the UI](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#configuring-the-acl).

 ## Working with ACLs and ACL rules
 {: #working-with-acls-and-acl-rules}